 If the landlord has failed to do the repairs that he's legally required to do, and as long as you follow the correct procedure, you can do the repair yourself and deduct the cost from rent payments.
 If you do not follow the correct procedure, you could be evicted and you will still be liable for the rent – you will also be responsible for putting right any repairs that are badly carried out.

 You may be able to claim a discount in your rent if the work to your home has been very disruptive.
-For more information, see the page on disruption and poor work.
+For more information, see the page on what to expect during repair work.

 It may be possible to take legal action against your landlord.
 The court may be able to order your landlord to: